MrJeremyHobbs/YBP-Holdings/README.md

 # How to Use
 -Click on YBPHoldings.exe
 -Select a CSV file of ISBNS from Alma Analytics.
 This file must be a single column of data, ISBNS only.
+Check the "sample_input.csv" file for an example.
 -Wait a moment.
 -When the process is done, a message will appear: "Done."
 -A TXT file called YBP_HOLDINGS.txt" will appear in the same directory as the program.